selste/TwoStepperControl/README.md

 - Support for two additional focuser motors.
 - Free customization of drives and gears with microstepping ratios between 1/128 and 1/4.
 - Image acquisition and autoguiding from guiding cameras via INDI.
+- Integrated plate solving via local instalation of Astrometry.net
+- Autoguiding integrated on the controller.
 - ST4 is also supported

-Currently unde re-development:
-- Autoguiding integrated on the controller.

 ## Documentation
 Because we - not intentionally - messed this up a bit in the past we're setting up a dedicated repository/site for documentation: